eel3/hcasl/README.md

 1. Install Python 2.7.13 or later.
 2. Put hcasl in a directory registered in PATH.

+### For Python 3.x implementation:

+1. Install Python 3.6.4 or later.
+2. Put hcasl in a directory registered in PATH.

 ### For Ruby implementation:

 1. Install Ruby 1.9.3p0 or later.